Clavel11/Pydoku/README.md

 ```
 False
 ```
-As we can note, is `False` because there is a 7 within the submatrix.
+As we can note, the result is `False` because there is a 7 within the submatrix.

 ## How `solve_sudoku` function works?
+`solve_sudoku` is a recursive function without arguments, due to operating on the global variable.
+It moves through rows; for each row, a list of permutations of valid options is generated.
+Then, it takes out the appropriate permutatión to solve the problem.